valdeezzee/AmesRoom/README.md

     - ....

-The software model of the Ames Room is attached in the XXXXX folder (LINK)
+The software models of the different Ames Room set-ups are attached in the XXXXX folder (LINK)